 1Q) What did you bring to the #drivenbydata Summit?

 Ans: My focus at #DrivenByData was to cover the idea that Analytics is for the People.
 More empowerment.
 Better context.
 Great data-driven decision-making should be democratized to everyone.

-In your opinion what are the most important challenges and opportunities presented by Big Data and the Internet of Things concerning business?
+2Q) In your opinion what are the most important challenges and opportunities presented by Big Data and the Internet of Things concerning the business?

-What is/are the biggest misconception(s) about big data in your view?
+3Q) What is/are the biggest misconception(s) about big data in your view?

-How can you use big data analytics or large and complex datasets to predict future customer behaviors, trends and outcomes?
+6Q) How can you use big data analytics or large and complex datasets to predict future customer behaviors, trends, and outcomes?

-With the amount of data increasing exponentially how can businesses sustain an information and analytics capability?
+7Q) With the amount of data increasing exponentially how can businesses sustain information and analytics capability?

-Reflecting the wider priorities of the business landscape overall, agility and efficiency are critical to working and coping with the surging volumes of data that organisations now analyse.
+Ans: Reflecting the wider priorities of the business landscape overall, agility and efficiency are critical to working and coping with the surging volumes of data that organizations now analyze.
 This means that speed is key.
 In fact, according to Alteryx research, 72% of business and analytics leaders aren’t satisfied with how long it takes to get the insights they need from data.
-Despite strides forward, it still takes too long to process and analyse.
+Despite strides forward, it still takes too long to process and analyze.
 According to 90% of these leaders, the ability to bring together and blend data from various sources is the main cause.
-With analysts and decision makers drawing on information in data centres, cloud apps, and even Excel spreadsheets on their desktops, the ability to blend these sources is vital, and this is very time consuming for many businesses.
+With analysts and decision-makers drawing on information in data centers, cloud apps, and even Excel spreadsheets on their desktops, the ability to blend these sources is vital, and this is very time-consuming for many businesses.
 This is where Alteryx delivers immediate value to its customers, through its intuitive drag-and-drop, code-free interface.
 Data blending no longer needs to take days or weeks, but minutes or hours instead.